kubernetes/website/content/en/docs/contribute/_index.md

 ## Your first contribution

 You can prepare for your first contribution by reviewing several steps beforehand.
-The figure below outlines the steps and the details follow.
+Figure 2 outlines the steps and the details follow.

 <!-- See https://github.com/kubernetes/website/issues/28808 for live-editor URL to this figure -->
 <!-- You can also cut/paste the mermaid code into the live editor at https://mermaid-js.github.io/mermaid-live-editor to play around with it -->